blok-x-blok/.github/.github/ISSUE_TEMPLATE/epic.md

 ### 🚀 Overview
 Briefly describe what this epic is about.
 What problem does it solve or goal does it aim to achieve?
 Example: This epic aims to redesign the onboarding flow to improve new user retention.

 ### 🎯 Scope
 What’s included in this epic?
 What’s not?
 Define boundaries and clarify what's in or out of scope.

 ### In scope:

-Redesign welcome screen
+- Redesign welcome screen

-Add walkthrough tutorial
+- Add walkthrough tutorial

 ### Out of scope:

-Backend authentication changes
+- Backend authentication changes

 ### 📦Deliverables
 What are the concrete outcomes of this epic?
 Optionally link to child issues or tasks.

+### 📰 References
+Any documentation, articles or blogs that may support this work